The Magnificent Marble Machine: Bonus round

 The winning team played the show's centerpiece: a giant pinball machine measuring 20 feet high and 12 feet long.

 To start each bonus, a plunger was pulled to launch a giant pinball into the machine.
 The team member who launched the ball would also man a button on the right side of the machine while the other would do so on the left side.
 These buttons controlled the machine’s flippers, of which there were four (two at the bottom of the machine and two in the middle).
 Two pinballs were played, with the champion launching the first ball and the celebrity launching the second after the teammates switched positions.

 The team accumulated points by hitting bumpers, noisemakers and lights with the ball.
 Hitting any of the seven large numbered bumpers won the contestant a prize, with bumpers two and three together earning a larger prize, such as a car or trip.
 At some point during the series, a bonus prize was added for hitting all seven numbered bumpers at least once.

 Originally, each bumper and other noisemakers scored 200 points.
 Producers audited the score by watching the tape to ensure that each scoring feature had registered, but scoring errors increased week by week as the machine aged.
 The rules were eventually altered so that only the seven "thumper bumpers" added 500 points for each hit, with nothing else scoring.
 There were also two “out holes”, one at the center of the machine and one in between the bottom flippers.

 Each portion of the bonus was played until either the ball fell into one of the out holes or sixty seconds had elapsed.
 Once the time limit expired, the flippers stopped functioning.
 However, the ball would continue to score points for each bumper and noisemaker it hit until it eventually fell out of play.
-If the team managed to hit the target score at any point, the round also ended.
+If the team managed to hit the target score at any point, the round continued until seven bumpers were hit or time ran out.